domomm/thesis/dataset/php_metrics/this_readme.md

 9. Cleaned (see clean_concat_data.py)
 10. Concatted with joris_filtered_v5
 11. Merged with the git metrics commits
-12. Removed some duplicates (NOT DONE, the duplicates have diff labels lmao)
+12. Removed some duplicates, but some of the (former) duplicates labels and neutrality is wrong
+13. Fixed the wrong former duplicates neutrality and label, also removed ambigous labels: Some sha are both fixing commit and vcc, these are removed.

 ## joris_commits(_filtered)
 Joris mined extra random commits for non-vulnerable commits.
 It's from joris_jsons/random-commits...
 In the folder there are multiple jsons, one for each app.
 It had to be concat. joris_commits.json is the result of the first concat, resulting in 4410 commits in total (this includes commits that are already from Yeska).